Osprey Mutant 38 Backpack Review

 A large zipped pocket with an opening on the head side allows you to store a large number of things including the crampon bag.
 Inside, a clip to attach your keys.
 I just regret that there isn’t a second, more “discreet” pocket to store personal effects like on the Osprey Talon 44 for example.
 This would make it possible to separate keys, telephone, etc. from the other things that we will pick up during an outing.

-The hood is equipped with two chains of four loops on the top, which makes a total of 14 attachments on the whole bag (not including the gear loop of the belt).
+The hood is equipped with two chains of four loops on the top, which makes a total of 14 attachments on the entire bag (not including the gear loop of the belt).

 Accessorizing on the Inside